David-Maura-Rodgers/PP4-Gamer-Review/README.md

 <br>

-# BUGS & FUTURE ENHANCEMENTS
+# BUGS & FUTURE ENHANCEMENTS/FEATURES

 ### **Bugs & Known Issues**
 - In the commit history there may appear to be some issues with my env.py file.
 I may have commited to early without having done this properly.